kee23/SQLiteToRealm/README.md

 # SQLiteToRealm
 Utility application that helps to create and populate a Realm database from an existing SQLite database

-This is meant to assist in migrating from a simple SQLite database to a Realm database, with data populated.
+This is meant to assist in migrating from a populated SQLite database to a populated Realm database.

 1) Set up the SQLite database in your project